-- Investing in the development of a comprehensive Access to Services Strategy and Action Plan to ensure that all sections of the community have equitable access to services. - Tackling the problem of affordable housing, in conjunction with our recent housing stock transfer, which makes specific provision for 50 new affordable homes per year.
-Our spatial planning role also seeks to deliver the greater variety of accommodation needed to meet increased demand as well as the different age, lifestyle and affordability profiles of residents.
+- Investing in the development of a comprehensive Access to Services Strategy and Action Plan to ensure that all sections of the community have equitable access to services. - Tackling the problem of affordable housing, in conjunction with our recent housing stock transfer, to deliver a greater variety of accommodation needed to meet increased demand as well as the different age, lifestyle and affordability profiles of residents.

-- Improving services and amenities to build a cohesive and prosperous future for the District by involvement in multi-agency work, for example supporting young carers and working with others to reduce the fear of crime. - Encouraging Third Sector provision via specific grant funding linked to service level agreements. - Action to provide more youth facilities and sport facilities (including a new leisure centre at Rayleigh and development of new mini and junior football pitches in the adjoining park). - Working within the LSP to support the Ageing Population theme in the emerging new Sustainable Community Strategy. - Working within other partnerships to address crime and disorder, children and young people and health and older people issues. - Improving its overall Quality of Life offer.
+- Improving services and amenities to build a cohesive and prosperous future for the District - multi-agency work to help underachieving young people, improving access to mental health facilities, supporting young carers and working with others to reduce the fear of crime. - Developing capacity in the District by reenergising Third Sector provision. - Providing more youth facilities and sport facilities. - Working within the LSP to support the Ageing Population theme in the emerging new Sustainable Community Strategy. - Working within other partnerships to address crime and disorder, children and young people and health and older people issues. - Improving its overall Quality of Life offer.